 Stalking with a Credible Threat

-Under Florida Statute § 784.048(3), the offense of aggravated stalking requires the prosecutor prove the following additional elements:
+Under Florida Statute § 784.048(3), the offense of aggravated stalking requires the prosecutor to prove the following additional elements:

 - The Defendant made a credible threat, which means a threat against the life of or a threat to cause bodily injury to the victim and the threat was made with the intent to cause the victim to fear for her safety; and